JupiterOne-Archives/docs-old/docs/integrations/google-cloud/index.md

   $ JupiterOne Google Cloud Organization Integration Setup --help

 Options:
-  --jupiterone-account-id <jupiteroneAccountId>  (Required) JupiterOne Account ID --jupiterone-api-key <jupiteroneApiKey>        (Required) JupiterOne API Key --google-access-token <googleAccessToken>      (Required) Google Cloud Access Token --organization-id [organizationId]             (Optional) Array of organization IDs to collect projects from --project-id [projectId]                       (Optional) Array of project IDs to create integration instances with --skip-system-projects [skipSystemProjects]    (Optional) Skips creation of any projects that have an ID that start with "sys-" (default: false)
+  --jupiterone-account-id <jupiteroneAccountId>             (Required) JupiterOne Account ID --jupiterone-api-key <jupiteroneApiKey>                   (Required) JupiterOne API Key --google-access-token <googleAccessToken>                 (Required) Google Cloud Access Token --organization-id [organizationId]                        (Optional) Array of organization IDs to collect projects from --project-id [projectId]                                  (Optional) Array of project IDs to create integration instances with
+  --skip-project-id [projectId]                             (Optional) Array of project IDs to skip creating integration instances for
+  --skip-system-projects [skipSystemProjects]               (Optional) Skips creation of any projects that have an ID that start with "sys-" (default: true)
+  --rotate-service-account-keys [rotateServiceAccountKeys]  (Optional) Creates a new service account key for the JupiterOne service account and PUTs the JupiterOne integration instance (default: false)
+  --skip-project-id-regex [skipProjectIdRegex]              (Optional) Project IDs discovered that match this regex will be skipped
   -h, --help                                                Display this message
 ```

 Example usage to create integration instances for every project that is under a